For many years, Raja Ampat was on my bucket list, just as a dream that we think it’s to far away to get it come true.

 Raja Ampat is the eastern Indonesian region and it’s known for the tropical beaches, lush green rainforest and mangrove coastlines.
 However, the most known feature is the limestone island-peaks in the middle of the ocean, creating beautiful crystal clear lagoons.
 The diversity of nature in this area is simply stunning.

-November 2017 came and I found myself flying to Sorong to meet Sequoia Family once again; visiting one of my dream destinations by boat, and doing what I most love: diving and photography.
+November 2017 came and I found myself flying to Sorong to visit one of my dream destinations by boat, and doing what I most love: diving and photography.

 The diving during this Wayag trip was good, although not as spectacular as I imagine it would be.
 However, on the way back to Sorong we stopped in Arborek and I finally had one of my dreams come true: diving with beautiful and gracious Mantas.

-By the end, the way trip was a lot of fun with good friends (Patrick, my partner in crime for the second time, got some amazing footages; Kyan, Elis, Stephan and Wendi that came as models, the Sequoia’s Crew) and made me dreamed about exploring more about the region.
+By the end, the way trip was a lot of fun with good friends (Patrick, my partner in crime for the second time, got some amazing footages; Kyan, Elis, Stephan and Wendi that came as models) and made me dreamed about exploring more about the region.